 Walker Texas Lawyer is an experienced truck accident attorney.
-He has handled many truck accident cases and knows how to work with insurance companies and the legal system to provide you the compensation you deserve.
-At Walker Texas Lawyer, if you are involved in a trucking accident, our first concern is for your safety.
-Once you are taken care of then we will listen to you and your memories and recollections of the accident.
+He has handled many truck accident cases and knows how to work with insurance companies and the legal system to provide you with the compensation you deserve.
+At Walker Texas Lawyer, if you are involved in a trucking accident, our first concern is your safety.
+Once you are taken care of, we will listen to your memories and recollections of the accident.
 We will work to help you with the losses you have suffered.
 Losses such as pain and suffering, lost wages, and property damage.

 The Semi-Truck Accident Lawyer Will Investigate.

 Trucking companies are held to high standards of safety.
 We will perform a full truck accident investigation.
 Our goal is to determine if all the rules and regulations were met.
 Was the employer or driver negligent?
-Was there a part of failure?
+Was there a part of the failure?
 We will talk with witnesses.
-Additionally, we will reconstruct the accident and bring in experts to examine.
+Additionally, we will reconstruct the accident and bring experts to examine it.
 Furthermore, we will check maintenance logs, driver logs, safety inspections, GPS records, and truck accident reports.

 The Semi-Truck Accident Lawyer Will Handle All Insurance Claims For You

 The insurance company and trucking company will have lawyers on their side.
-You need an experienced 18-wheeler and commercial vehicle accident attorney.
+It would be best to have an experienced 18-wheeler and commercial vehicle accident attorney.
 Insurance companies may act like your friend, but they are not in the business of paying out.
-That’s why you need an experienced Personal Injury Lawyer to represent you in fighting them.
+You need an experienced Personal Injury Lawyer to represent you in fighting them.

 If you or a loved one has been in an accident involving a truck, call Walker Texas Lawyer.
 He is the Houston Semi-Truck Accident Lawyer.
 Call us today at 713-552-1117